 3rd June 2021, 12:30 to 13:30

-This presentation will review the origins the Knowledge to Action Cycle, explain its components and describe how it has been used.
-A case study will be presented to illustrate how the framework can be used in the real world to plan implementation, evaluation and sustaining of evidence-informed practice.
+This presentation reviewed the origins of the Knowledge to Action Cycle, explained its components and described how it has been used.
+A case study was presented to illustrate how the framework can be used in the real world to plan implementation, evaluation and sustaining of evidence-informed practice

 Professor Ian Graham, Senior Scientist, Ottawa Hospital Research Institute.
 Read more here

 Seminar 2: Dr Joe Langley - Design Practice & Implementation